cgakdr/Chaturbate-Buttplug/README.md

 # Chaturbate interface for Buttplug

-Launches Firefox and scrapes Chaturbate chat for tip messages, forwarding them to your own vibrator.
+Scrapes a Chaturbate websockets chat room for tip messages, forwarding them to your own vibrator.

 I can only verify with Lovense toys, but it probably works for any vibrator Buttplug supports.